Institutional Animal Care and Use Committee (IACUC) Inspection of Research Laboratories

-• 1-3 weeks prior to an inspection, the OACUW office will contact the Principal Investigator (PI) to schedule a visit.
+One to three weeks prior to an inspection, the IACUC office will contact the principal investigator (PI) to schedule a visit.
+The office will follow this approach:

-• On a mutually agreed date and time frame, teams of two or more IACUC members will conduct an inspection of the laboratory.
+• On a mutually agreed date and time, a team of two or more IACUC members will arrive to inspect the laboratory.

-• After the inspection, a communication would be sent to the PI outlining the inspection findings and possible violations of regulatory policies.
+• After the inspection, the IACUC will issue a communication to the PI outlining the inspection findings and possible violations of regulatory policies.

-Note: It is IACUC policy to conduct inspections in a collegial, non-adversarial manner.
-Collegial cooperation is expected from PIs and their staffs.
+It is IACUC policy to conduct inspections in a collegial, non-adversarial manner.
+Collegial cooperation is expected from PIs and their staff.
 If the PI cannot be available for the inspection, a staff person authorized by the PI should be present.
 The person should be familiar with the research activities of the laboratory and should be able to describe animal procedures and to answer inspectors’ questions.
+Here are some of the types of questions that IACUC inspectors ask:

-1. Is laboratory personnel wearing appropriate attire (e.g., a laboratory coat) while in the laboratory?
+1. Does the laboratory personnel wear appropriate attire (e.g., a laboratory coat) while in the laboratory?

-2. What animal species are used in the studies?
+2. What animal species are being used in the studies?

 3. If genetically modified mice are used, do they have a normal or pathologic phenotype?
-How are animals with a pathologic phenotype monitored for pain and distress?
+How do you monitor animals with a pathologic phenotype for pain and distress?

 4. If live animals are brought to the laboratory, how are they transported, handled, and what procedures are performed on them?
 How long are they kept in the laboratory?

 5. Are all IACUC-approved protocols available to laboratory staff?
-Is the staff familiar with the provisions described in the approved protocols (e.g. use of an aesthetics and analgesics, health monitoring of animals, humane endpoint criteria, etc.)?
+Is the staff familiar with the provisions described in the approved protocols (e.g., use of an aesthetics and analgesics, health monitoring of animals, and humane endpoint criteria)?

 6. Who is responsible for monitoring the health conditions of experimental animals after a procedure?
 How often are animals weighed?
 Is body condition checked and are body condition scores recorded as described in the approved IACUC protocols?